0xchase/HACS408E-slides/week1.md

 - Collaboration is allowed on the labs and homeworks, but you should create your own writeups
 - Use of AI is allowed except during the quizzes.
-- Do not attempt to use what you learn in this class to commit illegal acts.

 ---
 currentNav: "Reverse Engineering"